noviceFedora/SubliminalTests/README.md

 # SubliminalTests

-A collection of software experiments to test effectiveness of various kind of subliminals.
+A collection of software experiments to test effectiveness of various kinds of subliminals.

 Uses GNU 3.0 lincense.